Home Truck Accidents

 Some wrecks are distinct to semi-trucks, and they can result in traumatic damage to both vehicles and passengers involved.
 These accidents include:

-• Jackknifes: When a tractor-trailer jackknifes, the trailer folds in on the cab at a sharp angle, into a shape similar to a pocketknife.
-This can occur when the truck starts to skid out of control, or a driver operates the vehicle in a reckless manner.
-In Nebraska, one of the leading causes for jackknife accidents is poor weather conditions.
+• Jackknifes: When a tractor-trailer jackknifes, the trailer folds in on the cab at a sharp angle into a shape similar to a pocketknife.
+This can occur when the truck starts to skid out of control or a driver operates the vehicle in a reckless manner.
+In Nebraska, one of the leading causes of jackknife accidents is poor weather conditions.
 In the winter months, our roads and highways can be extremely dangerous for vehicles.
 However, jackknifing can occur due to equipment failure.
-If the truck’s load is heavy or unevenly balanced, it is more likely to jackknife.
+If the truck's load is heavy or unevenly balanced, it is more likely to jackknife.

 • Rollovers: Due to their large size, trucks have a higher center of gravity and are particularly vulnerable to rollover accidents.
 These accidents can result in a large amount of debris, wreckage, and machinery spilling out all over the road, presenting serious dangers to oncoming vehicles.